Information Technology Degree Career Outcomes: Jobs, Salaries & Growth

 • Network Security (Firewalls, VPNs, IDS/IPS): +$10,000-$20,000 premium

 Programming skills, while not always required for traditional IT roles, significantly expand career options and earning potential.
-Python proficiency opens doors to automation and data analysis roles, while PowerShell expertise is highly valued in Windows environments.
+Python proficiency leads to automation and data analysis roles, while PowerShell expertise is highly valued in Windows environments.
 IT professionals who develop coding capabilities often transition to higher-paying DevOps or systems engineering positions.

 Soft skills also impact career progression in IT.
 Project management certification (PMP), leadership experience, and vendor management capabilities distinguish professionals for management track roles.
 These skills become increasingly important as IT professionals advance to senior positions with team leadership responsibilities.
 Explore detailed certification roadmaps in our AWS certifications guide and cybersecurity certification overview.